wyh136/lisk-wiki/Glossary.md

 ### Sidechain
 A custom blockchain, which is a fully autonomous blockchain secured by its own nodes.
 Every bapp is one new sidechain.

+### Snapshot
+A copy of the blockchain that allows you to instantly sync blocks up to the point of the snapshot.
+Useful for rebuilds.

 ### Standby delegates
 All delegate accounts from rank 102 until infinity.
 These accounts do not actively forge and are only waiting for an opportunity to be in the top 101.